LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### Test Fabric Connection
 We will use the following Fabric code to establish a connection to the EC2 instance.
 Fabric looks up the host file and uses the connection configuration for `24188516-vm-1`.
 After establishing the connection, we will run a simple command to verify it.

 The command `c.run('uname -s')` will return "Linux" as output, confirming that the connection is successful and commands can be executed on the instance.
-Due to some issues with persisting the sourced virtual environment across multiple `c.run()` commands, we will re-source the environment each time before running further commands.
 ```
 python3
 	>>> from fabric import Connection